Where capital flows—and where it does not—has long shaped the trajectory of rural communities.

 Capital Exposure Project Research Series

 This work is unfolding as a three-part research series.
-The first installment, focused on private capital, is now available.
-Reports examining public and philanthropic capital will be released as the project progresses.
+The two installments, focused on private capital and public capital, are now available.
+A report examining philanthropic capital will be released later this year.

-• Explores how gaps in private capital—from personal savings and community bank lending to venture capital—limit rural entrepreneurship and widen the rural-urban economic divide, while highlighting opportunities to strengthen equitable investment in rural communities.
+Private CapitalOur report "Rural America’s Struggle to Access Private Capital" explores how gaps in private capital—from community bank lending to venture capital—limit rural entrepreneurship and widen the rural-urban economic divide.

 About our partner